Menstruation isn’t likely to be a go-to conversation topic for your next dinner party.

 And like any good talk-back show – listeners were invited to call or text in and contribute to the conversation.
 One notable caller identified himself as a staff member from the Sierra Leone Ministry of Social Welfare, who suggested that One Girl could also engage men on how they can better support their wives to use sanitary pads.
 He also mentioned that he was impressed with LaunchPad’s work in raising awareness for menstrual health and hygiene!

-Most of the other callers into the show were women and girls who wanted to see LaunchPad reach their communities too – because they wanted to get in on all the sanitary pad goodness!
+Most of the other callers were women and girls who wanted to see LaunchPad reach their communities too – because they wanted to get in on all the sanitary pad goodness!
 While we’re somewhat limited in how far we can reach due to the Champions being our only distributors of the pads, it’s definitely encouraging to know the demand is out there.
 Of course if it were possible, we’d love to train Champions across every district in Sierra Leone – because more Champions = more pads for women and girls!

 Singing about sanitary pads